-We understand that industry-wide legal opinions have been prepared or amended on the effectiveness of close-out netting provisions in standard client clearing agreements.
-It is advisable to consult these opinions when deciding between the segregation models and to obtain further legal advice as needed.
+There are certain industry-wide legal opinions that have been prepared on the effectiveness of close-out provisions in standard client clearing agreements.
+You should seek legal advice and/or access to such opinions for more information in this respect.